 The Law Library is pleased to recommend a variety of online resources to assist faculty and students with their research.
 Due to licensing restrictions, some resources are limited to the UCLA Law School community and are available only to users on the Law School Network.
 These resources are indicated with the lock icon after the title.
 Some resources require you to access the material from computers within the Law Library (these resources are indicated by the note: "Law Library Only" or "Law School Only").
 All other resources are licensed for use by the UCLA community.

-Visit the Database Access Guide for detailed access instructions to the resources listed below, including information about home access.
+Visit the Access to Databases Guide for detailed access instructions to the resources listed below, including information about home access.

 New / Trial Databases